Phoebe Hearst: Philanthropy

 In the 1880s, she became a major benefactor and director of the Golden Gate Kindergarten Association and the first president of the Century Club of California.
 In 1902, Hearst funded the construction of a building to provide teacher training and to house kindergarten classes and the association's offices.
 The association had 26 schools at the time of the San Francisco earthquake in 1906.

 Hearst was a major benefactor of the University of California, Berkeley, and its first woman regent, serving on the board from 1897 until her death.
 That year, she contributed to the establishment of the National Congress of Mothers, which evolved eventually into the National Parent-Teacher Association.
 In 1900, she co-founded the all-girls National Cathedral School in Washington, DC.
 In addition, a nearby public elementary school bears her name.
-Hearst funded the Hearst Library in Anaconda, Montana, in 1898.
+Hearst funded the Hearst Free Library in Anaconda, Montana, in 1898.
 She maintained it until 1904.

 Hearst became a close friend of Dr. William Pepper, provost of the University of Pennsylvania, who was also a medical doctor who treated her for a heart condition.
 In 1896, in her first major act of museum philanthropy, she donated more than two hundred objects to the Penn Museum, many of them items such as Anasazi ceramics excavated from the Cliff Palace site of Mesa Verde, Colorado.
 Later, she also funded a Penn Museum expedition to Russia, and sent the Aztec specialist, Zelia Nuttall, to Moscow for this purpose.

 In 1901, Phoebe Hearst founded the University of California Museum of Anthropology, later called the Robert H. Lowie Museum of Anthropology and renamed the Phoebe A. Hearst Museum of Anthropology in 1992.
 The original collection comprised 230,000 objects representing cultures and civilizations throughout history.